WolfieLeader/npm/packages/get-client-ip/README.md

 - 🌐 **Header-Aware Detection** – Parses standard and cloud-specific proxy headers.
 - 🧠 **Smart Parsing** – Handles multiple IPs, comma-separated values, and arrays.
 - 🧩 **Middleware-Compatible** – Use as drop-in Express/NestJS middleware.
-- ⚙️ **Works in Any Node.js Environment** – No dependencies on frameworks.
 - 💪🏽 **Works in Standalone Mode** – Can be used as a simple function.
+- ⚙️ **Cross-Compatible** – Works in both ESM and CommonJS runtimes.

 ## Installation 🔥